Excel Highlight Cell If Value Greater Than Another Cell (6 Ways)

 Selecting New Rule from Conditional Formatting Feature

-• From Select a Rule Type, select Use a formula to determine which cells to format.
+• From Select a Rule Type, choose Use a formula to determine which cells to format.

-• In Format values where this formula is true type the following formula.
+• In Format values where this formula is true insert the following formula.

 =C5>D5

-• Therefore, It will Highlight the cell values of the Spring Price column where it is Greater Than the Summer Price column.
+• This will highlight the cell values of the Spring Price column where a cell is greater than the corresponding value in the Summer Price column.

 Excel Highlight Cell If Value Greater Than Another Cell